By Irene Silber, journalist and communications strategist

 Peter Hecht has served as the CEO of Ironwood Pharmaceuticals since co‐founding the company in 1998.
 Under his leadership, Ironwood has grown from a small group of scientists to a commercial biotechnology company.

-Ken Banta founded and leads The Vanguard Group for Leadership, which works directly with CEOs and develops senior executives through Vanguard Forums.
+Ken Banta founded and leads The Vanguard Network, which works directly with CEOs and develops senior executives through Vanguard Forums.
 In advance of the next Forum for Healthcare Leaders on November 28 and 29 in New York City, where Peter will be on the faculty, they discussed the forward-looking role of the CEO.

 What should top leaders do to anticipate trends and set a course for the organization in such a prolific period of innovation?